-Definition of business model
+A description of a business model is required

-The inclusion of the business model concept in the Conceptual Framework and certain standards would lead to providing more useful information in the financial statements.
 A business model is a concept encompassing a set of elements or indicators, and their relationships with the objective to accurately portray the way an entity creates value and generates cash flows in order to provide useful information to stakeholders.
 The type of business model may determine the most appropriate accounting.
 Although a strict definition is not necessary, a common understanding of such approach is essential.
-Due to the fact, that different definitions/forms of the business model concept are used in the current IAS/IFRS (e.g. management intention, operating segments, management accounting choices in some standards) high level description of the concept of the business model in the framework may be helpful to gain a common understanding on this issue.
+Due to the fact, that different definitions/forms of the business model concept are used in the current IAS/IFRS (e.g. management intention, operating segments, management accounting choices in some standards) a kind of a common description of the definition and the hierarchy of the business model concept in the framework may be helpful to gain a common understanding on this issue.
 The suggestions made by EFRAG would, in our view, support such understanding and setting the grounds for common application which leads to better comparability of financial statements.